rest-for-physics/rest-school/day2/session3/README.md

 ### Exercise 1.
 Opening a ROOT file processed with REST

-The first main class we need to know in REST is [TRestRun](https://sultan.unizar.es/rest/classTRestRun.html).
+The main class for event I/O and metadata access in REST is [TRestRun](https://sultan.unizar.es/rest/classTRestRun.html).
 TRestRun defines few helper methods that centralize the access to the event data, the analysis tree and the metadata objects stored inside the file. `TRestRun` can be used to open a ROOT file generated with REST, and access the data in a coherent way.

 The following example shows how to create a `TRestRun` instance , named *rn* in this script, print the run metadata information, and get the number of event entries stored inside the file.